Punch line: Jab lines

 A joke contains a single story with a single punch line at the end.
 In the analysis of longer humorous texts, an expanded model is needed to map the narratological structure.
 With this in mind, the general theory of verbal humor (GTVH) was expanded to include longer humorous texts together with jokes, using the GTVH narrative structure to categorize them.
 A new term "jab line" was introduced to designate humor within the body of a text, as opposed to the punch line, which is always placed at the end.
 The jab line is functionally identical to the punch line, except that it can be positioned anywhere within the text, not just at the end.
 "Jab and punch lines are semantically indistinguishable (...), but they differ at a narratological level."
 Additionally, "jab lines are humorous elements fully integrated in the narrative in which they appear (i.e., they do not disrupt the flow of the narrative, because they either are indispensable to the development of the 'plot' or of the text, or they are not antagonistic to it)".

 Using the expanded narrative structure of the GTVH and this new terminology of jab lines, literature and humor researchers now have a single theoretical framework, with which they can analyze and map any kind of verbal humor, including novels, short stories, TV sitcoms, plays, movies as well as jokes.

 Three-part structure

-Felicitous jokes are often formatted in a style called AAB, where a joke is made up of a set of three, the first two of which share some common attribute, and the third represents a deviation from that attribute.
+Felicitous jokes are often formatted in a style called AAB, (referred to as an A-A-A' triad by Yves Lavandier in Writing Drama) where a joke is made up of a set of three, the first two of which share some common attribute, and the third represents a deviation from that attribute.
 Under these conditions, the third item in the set—the B—is the punchline.

 Rozin gives the following example as exemplifying this structure:

 According to this theory, the punchline is always the deviation, and it does not matter how many instances of A occur for there to be a punchline.
 However, jokes following the AAB structure are consistently rated as being funnier than their AB or AAAB counterparts.
+A classic example of the format in the United Kingdom is the Englishman, Irishman and Scotsman joke.

+Jokes with a three-part structure follow the writing principle of the "rule of three".